Vendor Selection and Management

 Combined buyer-property matchmaking using price prediction plus lead scoring

-One AI estimates which properties are good opportunities, and another AI finds which buyers are most ready to act, then matches them together.
+One AI predicts which properties are good opportunities, and another predicts which buyers are ready to act, so the business can match the best buyer to the best property at the right price.